everybodystalkingtherapy/website/content/_index.md

 We all hurt and in need of healing; in need of talking about it, releasing it, acknowledging and accepting it— that’s human nature!
 If you’re here, visiting this site, you’re probably getting ready to seek support through moments of struggle and ready to change your current ways of thinking, feeling, and being. **What strength!**"

-description: Let's discover and uncover.
-greeting: Mental health is human nature, it’s like a fight club we’re all born into.
-title: Everybody's Talking Therapy
----

 ## Treatment Focus
 - Addiction
 - Anxiety/Panic